DE-RSE/de-rse.github.io/en/matrix.md

 : For anything not related to de-RSE, but that one might want to discuss with the de-RSE community.

 When you join the space, we kindly ask you to introduce yourself in the introductions room.
-Tell us your name, where you life, where you work, and about your hopes and dreams for the deRSE community.
+Tell us your name, where you live, where you work, what kind of RSE work you do and about your hopes and dreams for the deRSE community.

 ### Additional Rooms